articles

 Xun answers: “No, not yet.”

-Lan says: “I’d like to become pregnant within the next two years, but right now I’m working overtime every single day, I really don’t get to sleep enough.”
-She then goes on: “A friend of mine tried to become pregnant, guess how long it took her to become pregnant – three years!”
+Lan says: “I’d like to become pregnant within the next two years, but right now I’m working overtime every single day.
+I really don’t get to sleep enough.”
+She then goes on: “A friend of mine tried to become pregnant—guess how long it took her to get pregnant?
+Three years!”

-Xun states: “Yeah, it can’t be forced, so we try to not think about it all of the time.”
+Xun states: “Yeah, it can’t be forced, so we try not to think about it all the time.”

 Most of my co-workers are only a little older than me.

-Last year was a year of tying the knot, many co-workers got married, so maybe this year will be a year of egg fertilization?
-After all, many of my female co-workers are going to turn 30 soon, and people here say that a women’s ovaries are at their best between the age of 25 and 30.
+Last year was a year of tying the knot—many co-workers got married, so maybe this year will be a year of egg fertilization?
+After all, many of my female co-workers are going to turn 30 soon, and people here say that a woman’s ovaries are at their best between the ages of 25 and 30.

 Sure enough, in the following months, three female co-workers become pregnant.